 The first trimester of your pregnancy includes weeks 1 through 12 and comes with a lot of adjustment and bodily changes.
 Your body starts to go through many changes thanks to the hormones that will affect just about every system in your body.

 The second trimester of pregnancy spans weeks 13 through 28 and is typically easier than the first trimester.
-Symptoms such as nausea and fatigue tend to diminish, but you’ll likely start experiencing new symptoms as your body is adjusting and your belly is expanding.
+Symptoms such as nausea and fatigue tend to diminish, but you’ll likely start experiencing new symptoms (such as sleep issues) as your body is adjusting and your belly is expanding.
 The most exciting part of this trimester is that you’ll be able to feel the movements of your baby before the end!

 The third trimester is your final stretch before the baby comes!
 Many women express feeling “huge” at this point but be assured that everything you’re experiencing is contributing to the baby’s health.
 You’re going to be experiencing a lot of the same things you did during the second trimester, with some changes.
 Your body is continuing to try to make room for the baby and it may get a bit uncomfortable.
 However, once the baby is born, you’ll see these discomforts dissipate.